tim-roberts1/tva/README.md

 ## Contributing

-Read the [contributing guide](/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to TVA.
+Read the [contributing guide](/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Pando.

 ## License